doki-theme/doki-theme-eclipse/README.md

 [https://eclipse.assets.unthrottled.io/doki-theme/](https://eclipse.assets.unthrottled.io/doki-theme/)

-You can go to `Help > Install New Softwar` and add this site to install the plugin.
+You can go to `Help > Install New Software` and add this site to install the plugin.

 **Be sure to watch this repository for releases!**
 That way you know when to check for updates.